NnA301023/StackConvPrun/README.md

 # Conclusion

 Based on the evaluation results, we successfully reduced the training time of the baseline model from 30 minutes per epoch to just 1 minute.
-While the evaluation results show a trade-off, the achieved improvements in computational efficiency are deemed acceptable.a
+While the evaluation results show a trade-off, the achieved improvements in computational efficiency are deemed acceptable.

 # Evaluation Result